MCEC Event Capacity Increases

-MCEC has an approved COVIDSafe Event plan from the Victorian Government and is approved to hold seated or standing events of up to 75 per cent capacity.
+Following a comprehensive review of MCEC’s VenueSafe plan and COVIDsafe measures by the Victorian Public Health Advisory Panel, Chief Health Officer (CHO) and the Major Events Taskforce, the venue has been approved to hold seated or standing events of up to 75 per cent capacity.

-These approved measures include methods to ensure contact tracing, changes to food and beverage service and physical distancing, as well as preventing attendance at events by delegates from designated red zones.
+These measures including temperature checks on entry, contact tracing, changes to food and beverage service and physical distancing, as well as preventing interstate attendance at events by delegates from designated red zones.

 Peter King, Chief Executive of Melbourne Convention and Exhibition Centre, said MCEC is excited to see the gradual return of events to the venue.